ttocsneb/ttocsneb.github.io/blogposts/2017/04/weatherstation.md

-Weather Station
-==

-Weather Vain
-==
+{
+  "title": "Weather Station",
+  "date": "4/2/17",
+  "hash": -538305430
+};

 I am starting a weather station project, taking an old broken weather station, and getting it to work with Arduino and a Raspberry Pi web server.
 After a quick inspection of the ports on the old station transmitter, I found that the weather vain uses a 4 wire plug.
 This got me worried as the colors also matched the i2c wire colors.
 After opening the vain, I found no ICs of any kind in the chip.

+Weather Vain
+==

 The board uses two of the four wires, and the other two are relayed from the wind speed device.  the vain uses 8 reed switches, each connected from P4 to P1 through a resistor (each switch has a different resistance).